amarantha-k/cbas/_drafts/primer-beer.md

 Note that the nested nature of this SQL++ _SELECT *_ result is different than traditional SQL, as SQL was not designed to handle the richer, nested data model that underlies the design of SQL++.

-The expected result of this version of the SQL++ join query for our sample data set is:
+The expected result of this version of the SQL++ join query for our sample data set is as follows:

     [ {
         "br": {